Custom Mesh integrations

 Create an integration#

 To create your first integration, you will need to have Node.js installed.
-Then at a terminal run:

-The Uniform CLI will guide you through:
+The Uniform CLI will guide you through the following steps:

 - Authenticating to Uniform (including creating an account if needed)